IoT satellite network startup Hiber secures €26M in funding round led by EU’s innovation agency – TechCrunch

 Nicklas Bergman, European Innovation Council Fund Committee Member, commented: “I am glad to announce the EIC Fund support to this highly innovative company aiming at creating a European champion in the satellite Internet of Things sector.
 This equity financing will help Hiber to enable affordable and ubiquitous connectivity for the IoT solutions.”

-Elia Montanari, Head of Management and Control at the European Space Agency, commented: “This major success has been supported at European level by collaboration of major EU bodies (EIC, EIB, ESA) fostering the Space Value Chain”.
+Elia Montanari, head of management and Control at the European Space Agency, commented: “This major success has been supported at European level by collaboration of major EU bodies (EIC, EIB, ESA) fostering the Space Value Chain”.